joshuatmyers/osu-ai/README.md

 * <s>Edge detection on images</s>
 * <s>Capture gameplay live</s>
 * <s>OpenCV template matching to find cursor</s>
-* Pass image from getScreen.py to the template matching function
+* <s>Pass image from getScreen.py to the template matching function </s>
-* Train dataset with screenshots with (x,y) coordinates
+* Label and store the images, using the previous coordinates
 * Train neural network with this data, using backpropogation algorithm